Transition from oral buprenorphine

 The first question is not just whether someone wants the injection.
 It is whether recent opioid use, current buprenorphine treatment, and medication tolerance support a safe transition.

-Nao Medical offers Sublocade injection planning for moderate to severe opioid use disorder, including transition review from oral buprenorphine, monthly follow-up scheduling, specialty-pharmacy coordination, and active location support across NYC and Long Island.
+Nao Medical offers Sublocade injection planning for moderate to severe opioid use disorder, including transition review from oral buprenorphine, monthly follow-up scheduling, specialty-pharmacy coordination, and local evaluation and follow-up support across NYC and Long Island.
 If patients are also working with therapy, psychiatry, primary care, or another addiction clinician, the medication plan can be coordinated instead of treated like a standalone one-off injection visit.

 The program is designed for adults with opioid use disorder who are reviewing whether a monthly buprenorphine injection fits their treatment plan.